phonopy/phono3py/doc/command-options.md

 ### `--cutoff-pair` or `--cutoff-pair-distance` (`CUTOFF_PAIR_DISTANCE`)

-This option works differently for the `-d` and `--rd` options.
+This option works in two ways.

-For `-d`, A cutoff pair-distance in a supercell is used to reduce the number of necessary supercells with displacements to obtain third order force constants.
+When using with `-d` options, a cutoff pair-distance in a supercell is used to reduce the number of necessary supercells with displacements to obtain third order force constants.
 As the drawback, a certain number of third-order-force-constants elements are abandoned or computed with less numerical accuracy.
 More details are found at {ref}`command_cutoff_pair`.

-For `--rd`, `--cutoff-pair VAL` is equivalent to `--fc-calc-opt "cutoff=VAL"`.
+When using with an external force constants calculator, `--cutoff-pair VAL` works equivalent to `--fc-calc-opt "cutoff=VAL"`.

 ### `--alm`